 8. Access to certain base facilities is restricted by the Status of Forces Agreement (SOFA) between the U.S. and Germany.

-If you are a retiree or active duty stationed outside of Europe/Africa, you are not authorized to shop at the Exchange, Commissary, or Shoppette, and you cannot purchase gas.
+If you are a retiree or active duty stationed outside of Europe/Africa, you are not authorized to shop at the Exchange or Commissary, and you cannot purchase gas.
 You also cannot rent a car at the KMCC (see #9)

-If you plan to be in Germany for at least 30 days, you can obtain a Zulassung form, which will allow you to purchase non-rationed items at the Exchange, Shoppette, and Commissary.
+If you plan to stay in Germany for at least 30 days, you can obtain a Zulassung form, which will allow you to purchase non-rationed items at the Exchange and commissary.
 Each time you make a purchase, the cashier will record it on the form so that you can pay tax on the items before leaving the country.

 For more details, see AE Regulation 600-700.